Independent and Dependent Samples In Exercises 5–8, classify the ... | Study Prep in Pearson+

 1

-Identify the two samples provided in the problem: Sample 1 consists of the maximum bench press weights for 53 football players, and Sample 2 consists of the maximum bench press weights for the same 53 football players after completing a weight lifting program.
+Identify the two samples provided in the problem: Sample 1 consists of the commute times of 10 workers using their own vehicles, and Sample 2 consists of the commute times of the same 10 workers using public transportation.

-Understand the relationship between the two samples.
-Since the same individuals (the 53 football players) are measured before and after the weight lifting program, the samples are not independent of each other.

-Define dependent samples: Dependent samples (also called paired or matched samples) occur when the data in one sample is directly related to the data in the other sample, such as measurements taken on the same subjects at different times.
+Understand the distinction between independent and dependent samples.
+Independent samples are those where the observations in one sample are not related to the observations in the other sample.
+Dependent samples, on the other hand, are paired or related in some way, such as measurements taken from the same individuals under different conditions.

+Examine the relationship between the two samples.
+In this case, the same 10 workers are being observed under two different conditions: using their own vehicles and using public transportation.
+This creates a natural pairing between the observations in Sample 1 and Sample 2.

-Justify the classification: In this case, the two samples are dependent because each football player's bench press weight in Sample 1 is paired with their bench press weight in Sample 2, and the comparison is based on the same individuals.
+Conclude that the two samples are dependent because the commute times in Sample 1 and Sample 2 are linked to the same individuals, making the observations paired.

-Conclude that the two samples are dependent and explain that this classification is important because it determines the type of statistical test or analysis that should be used to compare the two samples (e.g., a paired t-test for dependent samples).

 Verified video answer for a similar problem: